 While you might be tempted to download the iOS 10.3.2 update right now, you’ll benefit from doing some prep work ahead of your installation.

 iOS 10.3.2 delivers important bug fixes and security patches but it could also bring problems to your iPhone or iPad.
 A little prep prior to the installation process will go a long way toward preventing bugs, performance issues, and headaches.

 The iOS 10.3.2 update’s change log is short but the current version of iOS 10 is actually a pretty big update.
 The collection of bug fixes and security patches checks in at 176MB for the iPhone 7.
 This is quite large for a maintenance release.
 The iOS 10.3.2 update is also pretty sizable for popular devices like the iPhone 5, iPhone 5s, and iPhone 6.

 If you’re coming to iOS 10.3.2 from something older than iOS 10.3.1, say iOS 10.2.1, your download will be even larger thanks to the features and fixes from iOS 10.3 and any other iOS updates you skipped along the way.

 If you’re planning to install iOS 10.3.2 on your device, we want to help get you started.
 We’ve put together a game plan for you.
 This pre-installation guide will walk you through the steps we typically take before we install an iOS update on our iPhones and iPads.

-Get Familiar with iOS 10.3
+Get Familiar with iOS 10.3.2 & Other Updates

 There are a few ways to get this done.
 You can take a look at our walkthrough.
-It'll go over the key differences between iOS 10.3 and the previous versions of iOS.
-It's a great place to start, especially if you're coming from iOS 10.2 or below.
+It'll go over the key differences between iOS 10.3.2 and the previous versions of iOS.
+It's a great place to start, especially if you're coming from iOS 10.2.1 or below.

-If you haven't dug into the update yet, now is a great time to do so.
+If you haven't dug into either one of these updates yet, now is a great time to do so.